My Turkish friends are furious about this statement. Especially now that some analysts seem to believe that Erdogan might lose these elections.

 If Erdogan's internal polling shows that he might lose, all he needs to do is to direct SADAT goons to start some street violence in pro-opposition districts in large cities and to have them kill a large number of people.
 You may be surprised to learn that extrajudicial killings are no longer a crime in Turkey.

-Next thing you know, he declares the suspension os the elections.
+Next thing you know, he declares that the elections are suspended.

 Erdogan is fully cognizant that if his opponents ever get the opportunity, they will uncover all his corrupt dealings and punish him, his family and his entourage very severely.
 He simply cannot afford to let go of power.